 Since the department of Physics and Astronomy is committed to the success of its incoming graduate students, several financial aid packages are available to give maximum support to students so that they can pursue their academic work free from financial problems.
-Incoming students are usually granted a teaching assistantship (TA), but in some cases research assistantships (RA) can be given to first-year students.
+Incoming students are usually assigned as teaching assistants (TA), and in some special cases as research assistant (RA).
 In addition, all regular teaching and research assistants are granted a full tuition waiver by the University.

 Teaching Assistants receive a stipend for the nine month academic year that is at a level competitive with most other U.S. institutions.
-These assistantships generally require between 15 and 20 hours weekly, which includes preparation, classroom, and grading.
+A full TA is expected to work 18 - 20 hours weekly, which includes preparation for teaching, classroom teaching, grading, etc.

 Research Assistant-ships are generally awarded to advanced students.
 Their financial award is comparable with the TA stipend.
 The RA position allows the student the opportunity to pursue research full time.
 Since the RA position is so fundamental to the graduate experience, it is department policy to strongly encourage all students to apply for an RA position by the end of their second year of studies.